Fortnite Save the World: Sales

 On July 26, 2017, it was announced that Fortnite had sold over 500,000 digital pre-order copies.
 On August 18, 2017, Epic confirmed that Fortnite had surpassed over a million players.

 Legal issues

 Following the addition of x-ray loot boxes in February 2019, Epic Games was the subject of a class-action lawsuit claiming that its former model for loot boxes was predatory because they did not report the odds which rare items would appear in these boxes.
-Epic offered to settle the case in February 2021, in addition to retaining about to substantiated claims from members of the class particularly to minors affected by the case, by also crediting all players of Save the World with 1,000 V-bucks (about $8 equivalent), with Epic's lawyers stating "it’s the right thing to do and we feel strongly about random item loot boxes".
+Epic offered to settle the case in February 2021, besides retaining about to substantiated claims from members of the class particularly to minors affected by the case, by also crediting all players of Save the World with 1,000 V-bucks (about $8 equivalent), with Epic's lawyers stating "it's the right thing to do and we feel strongly about random item loot boxes".